VoIP installation checklist

 - MPLS (Multiprotocol Label Switching): Offers low-latency, prioritised connectivity, making it ideal for large enterprises that require high voice quality between multiple sites.
 However, it can be expensive and less suited to remote or mobile workers.

-- SD-WAN (Software-Defined WAN): A more flexible and less costly alternative to MPLS and Ethernet.
+- SD-WAN business solution: A more flexible and less costly alternative to MPLS and Ethernet.
 SD-WAN dynamically routes VoIP traffic across any available connection (e.g., standard broadband, Starlink, 5G) to optimise performance and ensure uptime It’s well-suited to hybrid workforces and multi-site businesses.

 - VPNs: A VPN over Ethernet provides a secure, low-cost method for connecting branch offices or remote workers to the VoIP network while keeping voice traffic segregated and encrypted.